 Volunteers on the Teaching project in Tanzania work in English-medium schools, government schools or orphanage schools, where the presence of volunteers is beneficial in opening the minds and broadening the horizons of the students, along with exposing them to native spoken English.
 Children in Tanzania love to attend school, often starting as young as 3 years old, and wherever possible, children hope to stay in school until at least 14 years old, as education is highly valued in Tanzanian society.
 Teaching volunteers work by themselves or alongside local teachers and other volunteers, teaching subjects such as, English, Math, Science, Social Studies (Geography and History), Art and Physical Education.
 There can be between 30 and 80 children in each class and volunteers are required to assist the local teachers with daily lessons, providing one-on-one attention to the students and sometimes relieving the teacher of a class or two per day.
 English-medium schools run throughout the year and have holidays for the entire months of April, August and December.
 Government schools have holidays for the entire months of June and December.
 These schools also take week-long holidays during Easter and September.
 Orphanage schools do not have set holiday schedules, but take shorter breaks of 1 to 2 weeks at different times of the year.
 During school holidays, volunteers can take a break, travel, engage in tourist activities such as safari, take tutorials for senior students, or volunteer at another placement.
 As each school-type has holidays at different times, there is Teaching work available for volunteers throughout the year.
 There is also an opportunity for volunteers to work in a special needs school in Arusha with around 25 students, aged between 3 and 25 years old.
 Volunteers at this school work with students with a range of mental and physical disabilities, such as autism and Down’s syndrome.
 These students require a great deal of attention and support in their studies and if you have experience in working with special needs children, or are interested in volunteering at the school, please make a note in your application.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 Healthcare is neither easily accessible nor affordable for many Tanzanians in rural villages and poor urban areas.
 Volunteers on the Medical project help to provide care in these areas and work alongside local medical professionals, gaining an understanding of the healthcare system in Tanzania.
 Volunteers work in medical clinics and hospitals and are placed according to previous experience and training.
-Some hospitals and clinics include departments, such as Laboratory Testing, Pharmacy, Maternity and Family Planning, Radiology, Ultrasound and Dentistry, and volunteers who have an interest in any of these areas are asked to make a note in their application.
+Some hospitals and clinics include departments, such as Laboratory Testing, Pharmacy, Maternity and Family Planning, Radiology and Ultrasound, and volunteers who have an interest in any of these areas should let us know.
 The key attributes for a successful Medical volunteer are initiative, enthusiasm and readiness to work in basic facilities with limited resources.
-It is important that volunteers have realistic expectations with regards to the activities that they will be involved in on the Medical project.
+It is important volunteers have realistic expectations with regards to the activities they will be involved in on the Medical project.
 Volunteers generally shadow local doctors and provide basic patient care, as procedures must comply with the Tanzania Healthcare System and most volunteers cannot communicate directly with patients due to language barriers.
 Volunteers need to understand that a key role on this project is simple observation and it is unlikely that you will be involved in operations or independent tasks.
-Volunteers on this project must be fully qualified doctors and nurses, or have completed at least 2 years of nursing or medical school, in order to participate on the project.
-Fully qualified Paramedics, EMTs, CNA’s and other qualified healthcare professionals are also welcome to join the Medical project in Tanzania, however it is important to note that volunteers are placed within a general practice clinic or hospital, rather than working within their specialized roles.
-Please note, all medical placements require a one off placement fee of US$80 regardless of your placement duration.
-This fee goes directly to the medical center where you are placed and is payable in Tanzania directly to the local staff.
+Volunteers on this project must be fully qualified doctors and nurses, or have completed at least 2 years of nursing or medical school, in order to participate.
+Fully qualified Paramedics, EMTs, CNA’s and other qualified healthcare professionals are also welcome to join the Medical project in Tanzania, however it is important to note that volunteers are placed within a general practice clinic or hospital, rather than working within their specialized areas.
+All medical placements require a one off placement fee of US$80 regardless of your placement duration.
+This fee goes directly to the medical center where you are placed and is payable in Tanzania directly to the local team.

 Due to the high rate of HIV/AIDS and other illnesses prevalent in Sub-Saharan African countries, there are a large number of children left orphaned in Tanzania.
 In addition, there are many children who have been abandoned by their parents, as they are unable to provide for them.
 Given the family-oriented culture of Tanzania, orphaned and abandoned children tend to be taken in by extended family or neighbors, however these children put a considerable strain on the families who take them in and they are often sent to orphanages for certain hours of the day to receive education, interaction and food.
 The children do not usually live at these orphanages and are only there for a few hours each day.
 Volunteers on this project are often required to teach the children basic English and Math.
 In addition to teaching, volunteers are also required to assist with the general running of the orphanage and daily chores.
 Volunteer tasks include teaching, cooking, cleaning, farm work, caring for children and babies, and assisting with feeding programs.